Agent Management

 Overview

-The Overview section provides high-level graphs, to give an “at a glance” view of the health of your collector.
+The Overview section provides high-level graphs that display "at a glance" view of the health of your agent.

 At the top, the Live Status view gives aggregate views of four golden signals for your agent.
-Below, in the Key Metrics section, is a time-series view of the same data.
+Below, the Key Metrics section shows a time-series view of the same data.

 Details